SvetlanaZinovkina/fullstack-javascript-project-12/README.md

 ## Description

-This project is built using the MERN stack (MongoDB, Express.js, React, Node.js) for the full-stack development of a chat application.
+This project is built using a stack (Express.js, React, Node.js) for the full-stack development of a chat application.
 The backend is powered by the `@hexlet/chat-server` library, providing robust and efficient chat server functionality.

 - **Frontend:**
     - React with React Router for UI development